Dating after divorce is nothing like dating as a never-married-before person.

 Now, to the question how long should you wait before dating after divorce?

-There isn’t one time frame that works for everybody, but one guideline would be to wait for 6 months to 1 year before you consider dating again.
+There isn’t a one-time frame that works for everybody, but one guideline would be to wait for 6 months to 1 year before you consider dating again.

 The right time for you before you consider dating after divorce is as long as it takes to go through all these steps.

 Once you are ready, what to do?